merll/docker-map/docs/guide/containers/maps.rst

 :class:`~dockermap.map.container.MapIntegrityError`.

 A :class:`~dockermap.map.client.MappingDockerClient` instance finally applies the container map to a Docker client.
-This can be a an instance of the Docker Remove API client.
+This can be a an instance of the Docker Remote API client.
 For added logging and additional functionality, using an instance of :class:`~dockermap.map.base.DockerClientWrapper` is recommended.
 Details of these implementations are described in :ref:`container_client`.